Why your candles need our labels

 For more information on CLP Regulations, take a look at our dedicated CLP page (link to page).

-Materials & Adhesive Considerations
+Candle Label Materials & Adhesive Considerations

-We print our candle labels in the UK on biaxially oriented polypropylene (BOPP) film.
-BOPP is heat-resistant up to 80°C (or 95 °C for short periods), so it can withstand most melted candle wax temperatures.
-BOPP is also resistant to mineral oils, fats, aliphatic solvents, fuels, mild acids, salts, paraffin, hydraulic oil, soap suds and other alkalis.
+We print our candle labels in the UK on a specialist vinyl label film, which is heat-resistant up to 80°C (or 95 °C for short periods), so it can withstand most melted candle wax temperatures.

-Please note that some chemicals will affect ink quality unless there laminated.
-Lear more about our waterproof stickers and labels.
+Please note that some chemicals can affect ink durability unless a lamination is applied.
+Learn more about our